THE IMMEASURABLE WANT OF LIGHT

 The Immeasurable Want of Light is a collection of many short plays drawn from Mubashshir’s two-year personal practice of writing a play a day to capture and express the ever-shifting perspective of living in black skin.
 Inspired by Chris Ofili’s Afro Muses, each play is distinct in subject, form and tone, presenting a constellation of theatrical portraits.

-ORDER NOW from 3 Hole Press
+SOLD OUT from 3 Hole Press

 BOMB Magazine 2018 EDITOR’S CHOICE

 The Immeasurable Want of Light builds into a dense polyphony, with characters and motifs recurring, advancing, and receding from view with each scene change—like paintings in a gallery that come in and out of focus as you walk around.
 Amid this vast cast of figures, recognizable personae like Moten and Hilton Als make cameos.
 Their roles within the galactic art colony setting register as exceedingly playful interventions, inflected by the reader’s familiarity with their writing and cultural presence.
 But beyond these personalities there are other touchstones, like an archaic pond, from which people emerge endowed with language: words, sentences, “whole mercurial texts” that overflow luminously.
 It’s a knowingly not-so-subtle metaphor for writing that breathes fresh life into the plays at discrete moments you didn’t know needed it.
 Even Als, at first glum, cynical, and incredulous, surfaces from the pond ecstatic.

 When you see the quote “she’s ahead of her time” it means that everyone else needs catching up.
 Do yourself a favor, catch up; be here now, and you will need not look back.
 Here lies Black.

 As a photographer, I am drawn to Mubashshir’s ability to create images with her words.
 Images that cling to you, so vivid and visceral that you will want to read slowly and savor every word.